ExxistanceDC/Shinrei-Jusatsushi-Taromaru-English-Patch/README.md

 7. Select the .ssp patch and click 'Open'
 8. Finally, select 'Build Image' and choose a directory to save it to

+**--> Important! <--**
+- Tested with Shinrei Jusatsushi Taroumaru (Japan)
+- Use the included version of SegaSaturnPatcher (1.95.8035.20705).
+This seems to handle the replacement CDDA tracks better than other versions.

 ## **Credits**

 **Texture Art**